Mookie Betts Preview, Player Props: Dodgers vs. Braves

-Mookie Betts -- hitting .488 in his past 10 games -- will be in action for the Los Angeles Dodgers against the Atlanta Braves, with Bryce Elder on the hill, on September 2 at 9:10 PM ET.
+The Los Angeles Dodgers, including Mookie Betts (.375 batting average in his past 10 games), battle starting pitcher Charlie Morton and the Atlanta Braves at Dodger Stadium, Sunday at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Braves.
+He had a hitless showing in his most recent game (0-for-4) against the Braves.

 Mookie Betts Game Info & Props vs. the Braves